Want to learn how to start a blog on SiteGround and then make money blogging? Can it even be done?

 - A Content Management System (CMS) = In this case we will use WordPress.
 This is where you will write and publish posts and manage plugins.
 (Example: My blog is on the WordPress CMS.)

 - A WordPress “theme.” = A theme is a design template.
 This how you create the look and feel of your website or blog.
 You want it to look nice and welcoming, because you want to keep visitors engaged.
-(Example: I currently use the WordPress theme Astra in combination with a Thrive Themes plugin.)
+(Example: I currently use the Thrive Theme Builder in combination with a Thrive Themes plugin.)

 - Web Hosting = You’ll need a place on which to build your blog, right?
 Your host is where all your blog’s files are stored.
 (Example: My blog’s host is SiteGround.)